Performance Audition Tips

 Uploading Your Video

 • Watch your video both before and after uploading to ensure it's what you want to share.
+The beauty of a video audition is that you can always shoot another take before submitting!
+Don't waste that opportunity.

 • Give your file a clear name.
 Consider something like FirstNameLastName_ITFAudition.